kodecocodes/i9t/contacts/contacts.markdown

 Now, open **FriendsViewController.swift**.
 The `friendsList` property calls the `defaultContacts()` method of Friend to get the sample friends when the app launches.

-The UITableViewDataSource methods in the table are relatively simple.
+The **UITableViewDataSource** methods in the table are relatively simple.
 The table has one section with a cell for each friend.
 Each cell shows a picture of a friend as well as all the friend's information.

-How are you going to make this friends list better?
-You are going to allow the user to:

-1. View their friends' information in a more familiar interface.

-2. Import contacts into their friends list.

-3. Save friends into their Contacts.

-Let's get started!
+Let's get started making this app better using the Contacts and ContactsUI frameworks.
+By the time you're done, the user will have a much more familiar experience using their contacts in your app.

 ## Displaying a Contact

-Open **Main.storyboard** and select the table view cell in the FriendsViewController.
+Open **Main.storyboard** and select the table view cell in the **FriendsViewController**.

 In the **Attributes Inspector**, open the dropdown menu next to **Accessory** and select **Disclosure Indicator**.